 If you are having trouble getting your family to keep the towels, sheets and clothing stacked neatly on the shelves, invest in some cute storage baskets or bins and get this stuff corralled.
 You can also use empty suitcases to store unused bulky items and create breathing space in your closets.
 Having suitcases neatly lined up in a row in a basement or garage is so much more appealing than blankets, towels and pillows falling out of the closet when a buyer opens the door.

 We want your buyers to think there is so much storage space in your house, that they couldn’t possibly fill it all up.
 Remember, buying a house is the American Dream and we are selling fantasy’s here folks.
 We need to make them feel good about spending their hard earned money on your #1 selling commodity.

-For more information about small investments you can make when staging your house to sell or staging to live, feel free to contact Nan Johnston at email@example.com.
-Nan is a professional home staging consultant from Newnan with over 30 years experience in the real estate industry.
-Check out her website for some interesting before and after photos at www.southernstaging.com.
+Nan Johnston is a professional home-staging consultant from Newnan with over 30 years experience in the real estate industry.
+Feel free to contact Nan at firstname.lastname@example.org and check out her website for some interesting before and after photos at www.southern-staging.com.